Selena Gomez Deletes Instagram App ‘Once A Week’ Over Soul-Crushing Comments

 A post shared by Selena Gomez (@selenagomez) on

-Despite the bullying issues that Selena Gomez faced, she fondly recalls some of her favorite times took place while the actress played the lead role on Wizards of Waverly Place.
+Despite the bullying issues Selena Gomez faced, she fondly recalls that some of her favorite times took place while the actress played the lead role on Wizards of Waverly Place.
 The Disney series — which ran from 2007 until 2012 — provided a brief respite for Selena Gomez during social media’s infancy stages, allowing her to connect with an audience while also enjoying a break from her reality.

 “When I was on Wizards of Waverly Place, we didn’t have social media really.
 Twitter had just begun.
 Every Friday, I’d get to do a live taping in front of all these little kids and make their life.
 That’s when I was the happiest.
 Then, as I got older, I watched it go from zero to a hundred.
 So I’m actually glad it took us this long to create [Thirteen Reasons Why] because it’s so relevant now.”

 What do you think about Selena Gomez deleting her Instagram app at least once a week over hurtful comments?
-Join the Inquisitr on Twitter (@IQShowbiz) to join in on the conversation.
+Follow the Inquisitr on Twitter (@IQShowbiz) to join in on the conversation.

 [Featured Image by Kevin Winter/Getty Images]